christopheryoung/chrisyoung/site/prose/blog/posts/2009-12-06_dynamically-constructing-or-queries-djangos-orm.markdown

 ```

-(The documention on Q objects is <a href="http://docs.djangoproject.com/en/dev/topics/db/queries/#complex-lookups-with-q-objects">here</a>.
+(The documentation on Q objects is <a href="http://docs.djangoproject.com/en/dev/topics/db/queries/#complex-lookups-with-q-objects">here</a>.
 You can import Q directly from django.db.models (it is imported into that module's __init__.py), but the code for it, if case you want to take a look, actually lives in django.db.models.query_utils.)

 Now suppose I want to construct a query using tags as filters, for some number of tags that won't be determined until runtime.